• Skip to primary navigation

 It is all this power that allows the little Fire Stick 4K to deliver 4K picture quality at 60 fps, with Dolby Vision, HDR, HDR10+, and Dolby Atmos.

-So, as long as the content you want to stream is available in 4K, and you have a 4K TV of course, you can expect maximum picture quality.
-It won’t be the Fire Stick 4K that is letting you down when it comes to delivering pristine 4K picture and sound.
+So, as long as the content you want to stream is available in 4K, and you have a 4K TV, of course, you can expect maximum picture quality.
+It won’t be the Fire Stick 4K that is letting you down when it comes to delivering pristine 4K pictures and sound.

-The Stick comes with Amazon Alexa voice assistant built in.
-Unlike the Fire TV Cube, the Fire Stick does not act like a fully-fledged Alexa speaker, but it will integrate with an Alexa speaker if you have one.
+The Stick comes with an Amazon Alexa voice assistant built-in.
+Unlike the Fire TV Cube, the Fire Stick does not act as a fully-fledged Alexa speaker, but it will integrate with an Alexa speaker if you have one.
 If not, use the voice control button on the Amazon remote that comes included.

 If you buy today, you will get the new version of the Amazon remote, which includes volume up and down buttons and power buttons that are absent from older versions of the remote.
 This is good news, as switching to your TV remote to adjust the volume was a bit of a pain.